deetronix/affiliate-coupons/readme.txt

 == Changelog ==

+= Version 1.2.0 (7th November 2017) =
+* New: Added support for Google Accelerated Mobile (AMP)
+* Improvement: Enhanced CSS styles in order to display a grid with up to 10 columns
+* Improvement: Added prefixes to plugin related post types on admin export page
+* Fix: HTML and apostrophes inside link/image titles and alt tags lead into markup issues
+* Fix: Issue which was related to "term_taxonomy_id" while executing our coupon query
+* Fix: Thumbnail previews on manage coupons/vendors pages might be shown too big
+* Fix: Registering custom image sizes was accidentally loaded in admin area only
+* Updated plugin branding and links
+* Updated Meta Box dependency to latest version 4.12.4

 = Version 1.1.3 (7th June 2017) =
 * Improvement: Optimize scripts loading
 * Improvement: Optimized CSS styles